 Nowadays, a vast majority of good-quality gaming headphones come with enough cushioning and breathable fabric that offers excellent comfort.

-You will have a great experience with this type of headphones as far as the comfort level is your concern.
+You will have a great experience with this type of headphones as far as the comfort level is concerned.

 Lastly, comes the price.
 It is one of the most important deciding factors when it comes to purchasing a headphone, regardless of which type you buy.